If the Shoe Fits…

 After a few years of on-again off-again running, in 2017 I began running more half marathons, and was spending more time in my Merrell Bare Access shoes.
 But at these slightly higher distances, I soon discovered that the minimalist soles were not supporting MY body enough.
 As a result, I had quite a bit of lower leg pain and found that I needed to wear compression calf sleeves to alleviate the discomfort.
 After a few months and much thought, I learned about Altras, which offered the zero drop I was after, but boasted several shoe models with several levels of cushioning to choose from.
 Reluctantly I gave into the notion of a little more cushion, and I settled on the Altra One v.3, which provided just enough added cushion to help relieve some of the lower calf discomfort.
 But I still needed the calf compression sleeves.
 On September 24th, I would run my first ever marathon and just two weeks later, on October 8th, I’d run my second.
 Both were completed in the Altra One v.3, which I would stockpile and continue running in, until my injury in February 2018.

 In February 4, 2018, on Superbowl Sunday, I suffered a complete transverse fracture of my right inferior pubic ramus while on a run.
 I left the house feeling great but, after returning, struggled to even walk.
-After a month in pain, but convinced it was just a “groin injury,” an MRI revealed the fracture (my ortho suspected a hairline so recommended against x-ray for the imaging) and a bone scan revealed lower-than-ideal bone density: I was bordering on ostepenia (more on injuries in next month’s article).
+After a month in pain, but convinced it was just a “groin injury,” an MRI revealed the fracture (my ortho suspected a hairline so recommended against x-ray for the imaging) and a bone scan revealed lower-than-ideal bone density: I was bordering on ostepenia (more on injuries in a future article).
 Fully accepting that I was fully broken at that moment, my thoughts immediately turned from running again to fully recovering.
 And other than shuffling the girls’ schools’ 5K in June, I spent the summer working on a farm and the fall focusing on completing my PhD.
 I promised myself I would return to running the week I handed my dissertation to my committee.
 And, in April 2019, as promised, I did just that.

 Upon my return, I reached for the Altras I last ran in, and after a couple of months (Apr-May 2019) decided to add a little more cushioning with the Altra Torin Plush (May-Jun 2019).
 But like Goldilocks in the baby bed, this was way too plush for me…not to mention too tall with a too narrow base.
 So then it was back to my old Merrell Bare Access from Jun-Aug 2019 but returning to those meant a return to sore lower legs.
 Finally, I spent a couple months in a fresh, stockpiled pair of Altra One v.3 (Aug-Sep 2019).